Things To Do

 First Avenue also appeared in Prince’s 1984 film, Purple Rain.
 U2 wrote part of October at First Avenue during a sound check.
 And Grammy Award winning alt-country star Lucinda Williams was married on stage here, following her performance at First Avenue in 2009.

 The past perseveres in Minneapolis, where monuments, landmarks and living history sites await guided and independent exploration.

 Minneapolis was born and thrived on the banks and water of the mighty Mississippi River where St. Anthony Falls fueled a lucrative flour milling industry now chronicled in one of the city’s many museums, the Mill City Museum.
 Built within the ruins of a 19th-century mill that was destroyed by fire, the museum overlooks Mill Ruins Park, featuring the remains of water-powered mills.
 Just blocks away is The Depot.
-Once a boarding place for trains of the Milwaukee Road Line, the renovated complex houses two hotels and an indoor water park and ice rink.
+Once a boarding place for trains of the Milwaukee Road Line, the renovated complex houses two hotels.

 Take a walk across the Stone Arch Bridge, built in 1883, to St. Anthony Main on Main Street, a cobblestone street lined with buildings that date back to the 1850s.
 Attractions on Main Street include: Magical History Tours on Segways; Our Lady of Lourdes, a French Catholic church established in 1857 that still sells French meat pies; the Ard Godfrey House, once the family residence of the Maine millwright who helped put the waterpower of St. Anthony Falls to use; and Pracna on Main, the oldest restaurant in Minneapolis.